-Molluscum contagiosum is a very common skin condition that causes small warty bumps on the skin, usually in groups or clusters.
+Molluscum contagiosum is a very common skin condition that causes small, smooth and often fluid-filled bumps on the skin.
+These bumps usually occur in groups or clusters.
 It is caused by a virus that is spread by skin to skin contact with someone who has the infection.
 You can also catch the virus by contact from things that have been contaminated, such as towels and bedding.

 MC is not a serious infection and rarely requires treatment.
 It can however take a long time to clear up, sometimes between 12-18 months.
 This is usually because as one area of the skin heals, another patch of molluscum may appear.
 This is a nuisance, but not harmful.

 In adults the virus is usually passed on during close skin to skin contact whilst having sex, this is why the MC usually appear on the pubic area, upper thighs, bum, and genital skin on the penis and vulva.

 There is no real specific test for molluscum; it is usually recognised by a nurse or doctor looking at the skin.

 What are the symptoms (signs) of Molluscum contagiosum (MC)?

 Molluscum contagiosum are small lumps on the skin that sometimes look pink, red, or pearly white.
 Molluscum nearly always have a small dimple in the centre of the spot.

 If you squeeze the molluscum, a creamy, white fluid will come out of the centre.
 This is the part of the infection that is most contagious.
 The virus is spread when the MC are rubbed or scratched and a different part of the body is touched.